iphauman/Notes/GitHub-Skills.md

 #### Delete branch

 Use `git branch -d branchName` to delete branch.
+Use `-D` for force delete.

 ### Merge Mode